hilts-vaughan/hilts-vaughan.github.io/_posts/2022-12-16-installing-horizon-xi-linux.md

   - [Winehq](https://wiki.winehq.org/Download)
     Go to the link above and install based on your distribution.
 Remember you need **WINE-STAGING-7.22!**
   - [HorizonXI Lutris Script](https://github.com/sarca571ca/horizonxi-lutris/archive/refs/heads/master.zip)
-    Downloads the script from my repo.
+    Downloads the script from [sarca571ca/horizonxi-lutris](https://github.com/sarca571ca/horizonxi-lutris) repo.
 Be sure to extract the YAML files inside the archive.

 #### Installation
 1. Open Lutris and hit the (+)plus in the top left.